Barna658/SkyTrade/README.md

 If you need help, feel free to join our Discord!

-To compile, clone this repository and run the following command:
+To compile this repository run the following command:

 ```sh
 ./gradlew build